 "This means that we are bringing effective treatments to scale on a national and, increasingly, international level as quickly as possible," Wilczynski says.
 An undergraduate curriculum is also being developed to provide earlier training for aspiring professionals.

-As an outgrowth of the program, Ball State's new Center for Autism Spectrum Disorders will coordinate services and programs for the public, training for professionals and families, and innovative research on effective treatments.
+As an outgrowth of the program, Ball State's new Center for Autism Spectrum Disorder will coordinate services and programs for the public, training for professionals and families, and innovative research on effective treatments.
 Several projects are already under way, including work to identify assessment tools and analyses that can help adults with ASD find competitive employment.

 "Altogether," Wilczynski says, "we are very excited about what we will accomplish in the coming years."